KevReed/DocFx.Plugins.PlantUml/README.md

 ### Project Installation via NuGet

+This method assumes you are including docfx.console.

 (using package manager)

 ```PM
 Install-Package DocFx.Plugins.PlantUml
 ```

-<em>This method assumes you are including docfx.console</em>

-Installing in this way will explicitly set the templates used in your project, <b><em>the templates specified in docfx.json will be ignored!</em></b>
+Installing in this way will explicitly set the templates used in your project, *the templates specified in docfx.json will be ignored!*

 To specify templates add them in a comma seperated list to the `DocTemplate` property in your project file.